boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Advantages
  - Easy to query
  - Does not miss terms
- - Can store TF alongside terms making ranking easier
+ - Can store TF alongside terms as a positional index
- - Fast and easy; intersecting termlists is something you can hand off to your most junior developer
+ - Fast and easy; intersecting termlists is something you can hand off to your most junior developer (at least initially)

 Disadvantages
  - Harder to do wildcard queries OR use more space for them